Looking for affordable Alberta home insurance? You are at the right

 - Direct insurers: Have you always dealt with insurance brokers or agents?
 Getting a policy from a direct insurer, also called a captive agent, may save you money.
 A captured agent only sells products from one company.

-- Renovations: Renovating your house can result in lower home insurance premiums, as home insurance premiums for older, poorly maintained homes are usually higher.
-Also, updating only parts of your house, such as the basement or kitchen, may lead to savings on your insurance.
+- Renovations: Renovating your house can result in lower home insurance premiums, as home insurance rates for older, poorly maintained homes are usually higher.
+Also, updating only parts of your house, such as the basement or kitchen, may lead to cheap home insurance quotes in Alberta.

 - Pipes: Insurers prefer copper or plastic plumbing.
 Consider upgrading your galvanized/lead pipes during your next renovation cycle.